taherafirdose/100-days-of-Machine-Learning/README.md

 # Day17 - Random Value Imputation

-Random imputation can be considered as an option for filling missing values and refer to https://www.linkedin.com/feed/
+Random imputation involves replacing missing values with randomly selected values from the existing dataset.
+This approach is useful when the missingness is random and there is no specific pattern or correlation to the missing values.
+Please refer to https://www.linkedin.com/feed/

 [code](https://github.com/taherafirdose/100-days-of-Machine-Learning/blob/master/Handling%20Missing%20Data/Random%20Imputation.ipynb)